AVEVA/AVEVA-Samples/basic_samples/SDS/Python/SDSPy/readme.rst

 ---------------------

 In SDS, a namespace provides isolation within a Tenant.
-Each namespace has its own collection of Streams, Types, and Behaviors.
+Each namespace has its own collection of Streams, Types, and Stream Views.
 It is not possible to programmatically create or delete a namespace.
 If you are a new user, be sure to go to the `Cloud
 Portal <http://cloud.osisoft.com>`__ and create a namespace using your